cbg-ethz/cowwid/README.md

 ---
-Date:	2022-12-12
+Date:	2023-04-08
-Version:	0.9.1
+Version:	0.9.2
 ---
 # Wastewater reporting bioinformatics procedure

-This repository os our _**Standard of Procedure**_, its puprose is to **document the current procedure** used to process wastewater.
+This repository os our _**Standard of Procedure**_, its purpose is to **document the current procedure** used to process wastewater.

-Although it can transitionnally contain segments of code, these are merely notebooks showing temporary procedure in place (e.g.: uploading JSON formatted data to Cov-Spectrum).
+Although it can transitionally contain segments of code, these are merely notebooks showing temporary procedures in place or results visualization (e.g.: uploading JSON formatted data to Cov-Spectrum).
-Any computation (e.g.: variant deconvolution) will eventually be integrated into the software component we rely upon.
+Any computation (e.g.: variants deconvolution) are usually integrated into the software component we rely upon.

 The current software includes:

- - [V-pipe](https://github.com/cbg-ethz/V-pipe) : Our main Virus NGS Analysis workflow
+ - [V-pipe](https://github.com/cbg-ethz/V-pipe): Our main Virus NGS Analysis workflow.
- - [cojac](https://github.com/cbg-ethz/cojac) : Tools for early detection based on combination of mutations
+ - [cojac](https://github.com/cbg-ethz/cojac): Integrated into V-pipe, component tool for early detection based on combination of mutations
- - [LolliPop](https://github.com/cbg-ethz/LolliPop) : Tools for kernel-based deconvolution of variants
+ - [LolliPop](https://github.com/cbg-ethz/LolliPop): Integrated into V-pipe, component tool for kernel-based deconvolution of variants

 # CAVEAT: Pre-release

-We're currenlty in the process of integrating most of the processing into V-pipe.
+We're currently in the process of integrating most of the processing into V-pipe.
-A prototype of this integration is available in branch [ninjaturtles](https://github.com/cbg-ethz/V-pipe/tree/ninjaturtles).
+A prototype of this integration is available in branch [ninjaturtles](https://github.com/cbg-ethz/V-pipe/tree/ninjaturtles), and the latest version is now config file-based and can be adapted to other sites.
-This prototype still contains hard-coded value.

-A config file-based version is coming next.
+There is no tutorial, yet.
+In the mean time, a [draft _HOWTO_](https://gist.github.com/DrYak/e28d5d523e644ea455748d540a32ad4d) can help you understand the details and deploy V-pipe in your own setting.

 # Introduction

-This readme file describes the procedure which is used since 2021-06-01 to prepare the wastewater-based SARS-CoV-2 prevalence display on [CoV-Spectrum](https://cov-spectrum.ethz.ch/story/wastewater-in-switzerland) as used on the page [Surveillance of SARS-CoV-2 genomic variants in wastewater](https://bsse.ethz.ch/cbg/research/computational-virology/sarscov2-variants-wastewater-surveillance.html).
+This readme file describes the procedure which is used since 2023-04-08 to prepare the wastewater-based SARS-CoV-2 prevalence display on [CoV-Spectrum](https://cov-spectrum.ethz.ch/story/wastewater-in-switzerland) and provide the data to  [BAG/FOPH](https://www.covid19.admin.ch/en/epidemiologic/waste-water).
 The main references are [doi:10.1038/s41564-022-01185-x](https://doi.org/10.1038/s41564-022-01185-x) (preprint: [doi:10.1101/2021.01.08.21249379](https://www.medrxiv.org/content/10.1101/2021.01.08.21249379)), and  [doi:10.1101/2022.11.02.22281825](https://doi.org/10.1101/2022.11.02.22281825).

 It relies on V-pipe for most of the processing.
 The key steps are:

-- [_Base processing_](#Base_processing): reads QC, alignments, etc. classic SARS-CoV-2 pipeline
+- [_Base processing_](#base-processing): reads QC, alignments, etc. classic SARS-CoV-2 pipeline
-- [_Cooccurrence analysis_](#Coocurrence_analysis): detect variats early using cooccurrence of mutations.
+- [_Cooccurrence analysis_](#coocurrence-analysis): detect variants early using cooccurrences of mutations.
-- [_Wastewater analysis_](#Wastewater_analysis): build variant curves, by deconvoluting for the variants found in the previous step.
+- [_Wastewater analysis_](#wastewater-analysis): build variant curves, by deconvoluting for the variants found in the previous step.

+A separate procedure documents the steps to [add a new variant](#add-a-new-variant).

+# Add a New Variant

+**TODO** (TO BE DOCUMENTED, [check HOWTO for now](https://gist.github.com/DrYak/e28d5d523e644ea455748d540a32ad4d#signatures-for-variants))